Difference Between Epoxy and Resin

 Epoxy glue is an adhesive based on petroleum products.
 It does not contain any solvent and is also moisture and chemical resistant.

 Epoxy remains intact in case of conditions of heat.
-It has a suffocating odor, therefore, it is advised to apply it in properly ventilated areas.
+It has a suffocating odor; therefore, applying it in properly ventilated areas is advised.

-The major advantage of the epoxy glue is its drying time.
-It takes only about six to thirty minutes to dry, thus, it is more used in areas where instant bonding is required.
+The major advantage of epoxy glue is its drying time.
+It takes only about six to thirty minutes to dry.
+Thus, it is more used in areas where instant bonding is required.

-It provides the strongest bond, the bond has the strength to hold up to 2000 lbs per square inch.
+It provides the strongest bond, up to 2000 lbs per square inch.
 It has a longer shelf life and can remain as it is for several years.

 It is costlier than other adhesives.